 - Restriction proposal for intentionally added microplastics in the EU - update - 25 July 2019

-- Public consultation on the intentionally added microplastics restriction proposal - give comments by 20 Sept 2019
+- Consultation on the intentionally added microplastics restriction proposal

 - RAC and SEAC agreed conformity of the intentionally added microplastics restriction proposal - 20 March 2019